Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Acknowledgments

 \section{Acknowledgments}

-I would like to thank my advisor David Hansen for his continual support throughout this project, as well as many useful comments and suggestions, and for sharing developments in the parallel project \cite{HS} also on Geometric Eisenstein series.
+I would like to thank my advisor David Hansen for his continual support throughout this project, as well as many useful comments and suggestions.
 Special thanks also go to Peter Scholze for very helpful feedback and corrections on an earlier draft.
-I would also like to thank Alexander Bertoloni-Meli, Arthur-C\'esar Le-Bras, Eric Chen, Dennis Gaitsgory, Thomas Haines, Tasho Kaletha, Robert Kurinczuk, Sam Mundy, Marko Tadi\'{c}, Eva Viehmann, Geordie Williamson, Liang Xiao, Xinwen Zhu, and Konrad Zou, for helpful exchanges which provided insights that lead to the development and completion of this paper.
+I would also like to thank Alexander Bertoloni-Meli, Arthur-C\'esar Le-Bras, Eric Chen, Dennis Gaitsgory, Thomas Haines, Tasho Kaletha, Teruhisa Koshikawa Robert Kurinczuk, Sam Mundy, Marko Tadi\'{c}, Naoki Imai, Eva Viehmann, Geordie Williamson, Liang Xiao, Xinwen Zhu, and Konrad Zou, for helpful exchanges which provided insights that lead to the development and completion of this paper.
 Lastly, I would like to thank the MPIM for their hospitality throughout part of the completion of this project.